 In honor of a fabulous pioneer of this program, the needle and syringe exchange is now called “Megan’s Place”.
-Every first and third Tuesday from 5-7PM at the SPH Training Center at 203 W. Pioneer Ave., anyone in need can confidentially dispose of used needles & obtain clean needles, access free resources and information including naloxone (overdose) kits, sanitary products, referrals for free HIV and Hepatitis C testing, fresh cookies, and MORE!
+Every first and third Tuesday from 5-7PM at the SPH Training Center at 203 W. Pioneer Ave., anyone in need can confidentially dispose of used needles & obtain clean needles, access free resources and information including naloxone (overdose) kits, sanitary products, free rapid on-site HIV and Hepatitis C testing, fresh cookies, and MORE!
 Safe, confidential, and an incredible FREE community resource ran by a great team of discreet, helpful, trained volunteers.

 You can call (907) 841-7204 or email email@example.com for more information.

 Check out the Facebook page and website for All Things Recovery, (formerly called All Things Addiction and the Southern Kenai Peninsula Opioid Task Force) for more great info and to get involved.